twhite96/tifflabs/README.md

 </p>
 This project has moved over to my documentation site, https://docs.suburbansmarts.org.
 Check them out for more information.

-For general updates, you can check out the Suburban Smarts blog, https://suburbansmarts.org.
+For general updates, you can check out the Suburban Smarts blog, https://suburbansmarts.org, and more stuff at https://links.suburbansmarts.org/.